-Our In-House Veterinary Diagnostic Lab in Mount Pleasant, SC
+Our In-House Veterinary Diagnostic Lab in Charleston, SC

 Exotic Vet Care uses the cutting-edge Abaxis VetScan 2 and i-STAT analyzers to process a wide range of blood labs and chemistries in-house.
 This equipment gives us the advantage of almost immediate results and more efficient treatments for our patients.
 From just a small sample of blood, we can evaluate your pet’s internal organ function and better determine their overall health.

 With just a few drops of blood we can examine the different cell types (red blood cells or erythrocytes, white blood cells or leukocytes, and platelets or thrombocytes) which can indicate the presence of many forms of disease.
 Most of these cells come from the bone marrow, so we can indirectly assess the health of the marrow.
 The CBC (complete blood cell) count can reveal: